-Today, our neighborhood warmly welcomes residents from all backgrounds.
-The proportion of non-White residents in Arlington overall rose from 5 percent in 1950 to 28 percent in 2010 and 35 percent in 2020 (including 15 percent Hispanic), with most of Arlington showing non-White residency rates of 10 percent or more.
+Today, however, our county and our neighborhood warmly welcome residents from all backgrounds.
+The proportion of non-White residents in Arlington rose from 5 percent in 1950 to 35 percent in 2020 (including 15 percent Hispanic), with most of Arlington showing non-White residency rates of 10 percent or more.
 In the 2010 census (see appendix D), non-White residency in Arlington Forest was 18 percent (including 7 percent Hispanic, 5 percent Asian, and 2 percent Black).
 AFCA firmly repudiates racial inequities and social injustices of all kinds, including the original homeowner covenant.

 As home prices have climbed in Arlington Forest, our neighborhood has become increasingly unaffordable for middle-income (including many non-White) home buyers, a concern for many residents.
 Pricey new high rises in Ballston and new multifamily developments in the area reflect similar trends.
-Within the past 15 years, for example, townhouses for high-income buyers in neighboring Buckingham have replaced traditional garden apartments for low- to mediumincome renters.
+Within the past 15 years, for example, townhouses for high-income buyers in neighboring Buckingham have replaced traditional garden apartments for low- to medium-income renters.
 Although some units were set aside for subsidized housing, many residents of Arlington Forest are worried that the Ballston area is becoming more exclusive and less diverse.